 Why it’s good to ask questions about premature birth

-It’s natural to feel worried in the lead-up to a premature birth.
+It’s OK to feel worried in the lead-up to a premature birth.
 For example, you might feel worried about your baby, your health or your partner’s health.

-One way to feel a bit more in control is to get information by working out what you need and want to know and asking some questions.
+One way to feel more in control is to get information.
+You can start by working out what you need and want to know and asking some questions.

 Where premature babies are born